- Wikipedia

 Notes for Thursday, February 11, 2010

-systematic disparity in rights, opportunities, access to goods based on race or ethnicity.
+We also talked about racial and ethnic inequality which is defined as a systematic disparity in rights, opportunities, access to goods based on race or ethnicity.
 That disparity results in inequality of outcomes on key dimensions of stratification that effect life chances.
 These include:

 - Occupation